arthur7373/linux-training/level2/2-3-Routing.md

 PACKET FORWARDING is controlled by additional kernel setting `/proc/sys/net/ipv4/ip_forward`

 Check that setting (on recent Linux versions it is enabled = set to **1**):

 `cat /proc/sys/net/ipv4/ip_forward`

-we can now diasble it:
+we can now disable it:

 * VM2
   * `echo 0 >/proc/sys/net/ipv4/ip_forward`